gvwilson/thirdbit/src/fiction/eimin/index.md

 The brawny young man I took to the be the lead carter's son ambled over.

 The man in the yellow turban turned back to me.
+He was younger than I had thought, perhaps three or four years older than me.
 "Here is Suresh ul-Ossisswe," he said, raising his palms.

 I raised mine.